-The Systems Biology - Foundations course is a three-week didactic and practical educational experience which begins with an initial preparatory week devoted to filling gaps in knowledge in understanding in both "wet" and "dry" disciplinary backgrounds, followed by a two-week core course of lecture and laboratory modules including activities focused on the teaching of collaborative skills and career development.
+The Systems Biology - Foundations course is a two- or four-week didactic and practical educational experience which begins with an initial two-week online workshop devoted to filling gaps in knowledge in understanding in both "wet" and "dry" disciplinary backgrounds and presenting select topics as examples of a need for interdisciplinary approaches to solving biological problems, followed by a two-week in-person course of lecture and laboratory modules including activities focused on the teaching of collaborative skills and career development.

 Foundations in Systems Biology: